Interested in how to build a fleet management app for the transport industry?

 - Vehicle inspections;

 - Scheduling field services;

-- Preventive maintenance schedules leading to reduced fleet maintenance costs.
+- Preventive maintenance schedules that lead to reduced fleet maintenance costs.

 Maintenance managers should get alerts and notifications regarding maintenance on their mobile devices.
 Do you plan to use a 3rd party API solution for this?

 You can use the preventive and predictive fleet maintenance solution APIs from V DATA Services.

 C. Integration with ELD (Electronic Logging Devices) solutions